This feature is included for free in our Uptime Monitor service.

 When monitoring the uptime of a target that contains a domain name, our system will try to determine the domain’s expiration date.

-This is enabled by default, there’s no extra settings you’ll need to configure.
+This is enabled by default.
+There are no extra settings you need to configure.

 Once you’ve added the Uptime Monitor containing the domain name:

 - it can take up to 15 minutes for our system to find your domain’s expiry date

 - it can take up to 24 hours for our system to refresh your domain’s expiry date, once it finds one

 - some TLDs do not show expiry dates, in which case our system will not be able to monitor your domain’s expiration date

 The domain’s expiration date will be available in your Uptime Monitors list by clicking the Uptime Monitor name:

 A modal will open containing further information about your Uptime Monitor, including your domain’s expiration date:

 If your domain is about to expire, a small warning sign will appear next to your Uptime Monitor in order to alert you about it: